2015 National Press Club Journalism Awards

 Prize: One free year of membership in appropriate category.
 No cash award.

-These awards recognize excellence in spot news photography and in telling a story with news photos.
-Entries are limited to photos taken in 2013 and should demonstrate a photographer's instincts and photo skills.
-The news picture story should be the work of a single news photographer.
+These awards recognize excellence in spot news photography and in feature photography.
+Entries are limited to photos taken in 2014 and should demonstrate a photographer's instincts and photo skills.

 Prize: One free year of membership in appropriate category.
 No cash award.